SaberDa/CPP_Basic_Projects_WareHouse/SpeechContextManagementSystem/README.md

 - View the previous record: View the results of the previous three top contests, each contest will be recorded in the file, the file is saved with the extension of .csv
 - Clear the contest record: clear the data in the file
 - Exit the contest program: You can exit the current program

+---

+# Speech Manager

+### Main Function:

+- Establish a communication menu interface based on command line with users.
+- Control the speech contest process
+- Read and write interactions with files

+---

+# Menu Function

+Communication interface with users